Riyad Mahrez: 2022–23 season

+Al-Ahli

+On 19 July 2023, BBC reported that Manchester City had agreed a deal for Mahrez to join Saudi Pro League club Al Ahli for a transfer fee of £30 million.
+The transfer was confirmed on 28 July 2023, with Mahrez signing a contract to 2027.
+On 11 August 2023, Mahrez provided his first assist for Al-Ahli in his first competitive game for the side, assisting Roberto Firmino in a victory against Al-Hazem.
+A week later, on 17 August, he scored his first goal for the club in a 3–1 away win over Al-Khaleej.

+In the 2024–25 season, he won the AFC Champions League Elite with Al Ahli.
+Hence, he became, along with teammates Roberto Firmino and Édouard Mendy, one of the first players to have won both European and Asian club titles.

 International career

 In November 2013, the French-born Mahrez expressed his desire to represent Algeria internationally.
 He was called up to the provisional Algeria squad for the 2014 FIFA World Cup.
 On 31 May 2014, Mahrez made his international debut for the Desert Foxes as a starter in a pre-World Cup friendly match against Armenia, and he was subsequently called up to the full squad for the tournament on 2 June.
 The Algerian media were critical of his inclusion and alleged that he had paid manager Vahid Halilhodžić for a place in the squad.
 Mahrez played in the opening group game against Belgium, then was dropped for the remainder of the tournament, in which Algeria reached the last 16.

 On 15 October 2014, Mahrez scored his first international goal, as well as setting up Islam Slimani in Algeria's 3–0, Africa Cup of Nations qualifier against Malawi.
-In December 2014 he was announced as a member of Algeria's squad for the final tournament in Equatorial Guinea for the first time. his first meeting was against South Africa where he participated in the 60 minutes before the change in the second throw against Ghana substitute in the last 20 minutes where the Algerian team were defeated by a single goal in their last game in the group stage against Senegal led Mahrez the national team to the quarter-finals, scoring the first goal of a match ending 2–0. then against Ivory Coast gave assists for El Arabi Hillel Soudani were not enough to exclude from the quarter-finals 3–1. then in the second Round of the 2018 World Cup qualifier against Tanzania helped Mahrez in the team qualified for the group stage where he scored a goal and assists for Carl Medjani.
+In December 2014 he was announced as a member of Algeria's squad for the final tournament in Equatorial Guinea for the first time.
+His first meeting was against South Africa where he participated in the 60 minutes before the change in the second throw against Ghana substitute in the last 20 minutes where the Algerian team were defeated by a single goal.
+In their last game in the group stage against Senegal, Mahrez led the national team to the quarter-finals, scoring the first goal of a match ending 2–0.
+Then against Ivory Coast gave assists for El Arabi Hillel Soudani were not enough to exclude from the quarter-finals 3–1. then in the second Round of the 2018 World Cup qualifier against Tanzania helped Mahrez in the team qualified for the group stage where he scored a goal and assists for Carl Medjani.